Indianola median real estate price is $301,652, which is less expensive than 73.7% of Florida neighborhoods and 60.0% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Indianola.
 The current real estate vacancy rate here is 21.1%.
 This is higher than the rate of vacancies in 88.2% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (12.5%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Indianola is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Indianola neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Indianola is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Did you know that the Indianola neighborhood has more Scottish and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.5% of this neighborhood's residents have Scottish ancestry and 21.7% have English ancestry.